CristinaNora/SyndioQANora/README.md

 BUGS

-== Group by Function grayed out
+Bug 1: Drop-down Group by Function grayed out
-1. Group by Function drop down
+1. Click on the Group by Function drop down

 *** Group By Function option greyed out and, if I get this right, we want to have access to that option as well, especially since the json is provided and the drop-down value is stuck on that

-Drop-down is not changing values
+Bug 2: Drop-down is not changing values
 1. Group by Function drop-down
 2. Choose Group by Role

 *** The display is left to Group by Function and should change to Group by Role

-Change Group - undefined and confusing to the user
+Bug 3: Drop-down Change Group - undefined and confusing to the user
 1. Group by Function drop-down
 2. Look for the drop down options
 *** Change Group - has no logical meaning to be there, unless in itself creates another grouping, but that is inactive and I see no references to it

-Drop-down - won’t close unless clicked on
+Bug 4: Drop-down - won’t close unless clicked on
 1. Click on the Group by Function drop-down
 2. Click anywhere else on the screen

 *** The drop-down should close without any action.
 Instead, it stays open and you have to explicitly close it

-Misspell in the Budge tab
+Bug 5: Misspell in the Budget tab
 1. Take a look at the Budge tab

 *** budget should be spelled “budget”, not “buget”

-Active tab height doesn’t match mockups
+Bug 6: Active tab height doesn’t match mockups
 1. Inspect the active tab

 *** Height is 41px and according to the mockups it’s supposed to be 40

-Active tab - background color is not matching mockups
+Bug 7: Active tab - background color is not matching mockups
 1. Inspect the active tab

 *** Body background color is F8F8F8 and according to the mockups it’s supposed to be D8D8D8

-Inactive tab - background color
+Bug 9: Inactive tab - background color
 1. Inspect the inactive tab

 *** The background is transparent.
 In theory this is a bug, in practice it doesn’t matter as the background color is #F2F2F2 as mentioned in the mockups

-Tabs - capitalization doesn’t match the mockups
+Bug 10: Tabs - capitalization doesn’t match the mockups
 1. Take a look at the tabs

 *** in the mockups the tabs are capitalized, while in the app they are not

-Accessibility not implemented
+Bug 11: Accessibility not implemented
 Several bugs here, as the only thing that seems to work is space on the drop-down Also, the tabs are not particularly visible on a bad vision or older monitor